 Even today, Benito is revered across Mexico as one of the few politicians whose reputation has remained unmarred and as a symbol of what’s possible for the country’s many indigenous groups.
 We defy you to find any self-respecting Mexican town that does not have a major street named after Benito Juarez.

-Part of what we loved so much about our first whirlwind visit to Oaxaca city more than 10 years ago was the legend and legacy of Benito Juarez.
-Returning now, we find a city that’s both larger and faster than we remember it–but no less in love with Benito.
+Part of what we loved so much about our first whirlwind visit to Oaxaca more than 10 years ago was the legend and legacy of Benito Juarez.
+Returning now, we found a city that’s larger and even more exciting than we remembered, but no less in love with Benito.

-The city’s full name is Oaxaca de Juarez and one of our first stops was the Museo Casa de Juarez, a small museum in the house Benito grew up in after being essentially adopted by a local bookbinder.
-The museum is charmingly domestic and imparts a real sense of Benito’s pre-politics everyday life, though a bit pricey at 55 pesos (about US$4.50) each.
+The city’s full name is Oaxaca de Juarez and one of our first stops we made was at the Museo Casa de Juarez, a small museum in the house Benito grew up in after being essentially adopted by a local bookbinder.
+The museum is charmingly domestic and imparts a real sense of Benito’s pre-politics everyday life, though a bit pricey by Mexican standards at 50 pesos (about US$4).

 A visit to the Church of Santo Domingo de Guzman kills three birds with one stone.
 It’s a gorgeous church.
 It’s also a massive museum grandly called the Cultural Centre of Oaxaca which Oxacan-born artist Francisco Toledo helped found.
-Here, displayed in what used to be the monk’s cells in the monastery area of the massive church complex, you’ll find artifacts from the archaeological sites in Oaxaca Valley, Spanish Colonial art work and much more.
+Here, displayed in what used to be the monk’s cells in the monastery area of the massive church complex, you’ll find artifacts from the archaeological sites in Oaxaca Valley, Spanish colonial art, and much more.

 Then there’s the Jardín Etnobotánico on the church grounds.
-We did not tour this garden of indigenous plants when we were there because the area was bustling with workers setting up huge tents, outdoor formal dining rooms and dance floors in preparation for the marriage of the Governor’s daughter that was held here later in the week.
+We did not tour this garden of indigenous plants when we were there because the area was bustling with workers setting up huge tents, outdoor formal dining rooms, and dance floors in preparation for the marriage of the Governor’s daughter.

-The former Palacio de Gobierno on the south side of the zocalo has been converted into a world class interactive natural history and science museum.
-Hands on displays demonstrate basic scientific principles and deliver lots of biological, astronomical and historical information without ever feeling educational.
+The former Palacio de Gobierno, on the south side of the main plaza, has been converted into a world class interactive natural history and science museum.
+Hands on displays demonstrate basic scientific principles and deliver lots of biological, astronomical, and historical information without ever feeling educational.
 It’s just plain fun and we were thrilled to see so many Mexican families taking advantage of it.

-The fancy food in Oaxaca is more than matched by dishes served at affordable eateries and street vendors (we were especially tickled by a guy with a cart labeled “Mr. Potato Face”, with a logo that looks suspiciously like Mr. Potato Head, doling out freshly made potato chips and other potato snacks).
+The food in Oaxaca is a reason to visit in and of itself and ranges from high cuisine to affordable eateries and street vendors.
+We were especially tickled by a guy with a cart labeled “Mr. Potato Face” adorned with a logo that looks suspiciously like Mr. Potato Head, doling out freshly made potato chips and other potato snacks.
 There’s even a true artisanal bakery in town called Pan y Co which produces European style breads, great pastries and delicious sandwiches.

-The enormous markets in Oaxaca are also a foodie fantasy with everything from fresh fruits, vegetables and spices at the Mercado Juarez (there’s Benito, again) to the massive food hall that is the Mercado 20 de Noviembre right across the street from it.
-Here you can get anything from full meals to a simply perfect cup of hot chocolate (made with milk or with water) accompanied by a light round bun that’s a bit like a brioche–perfect for dipping into the hot chocolate.
+The enormous markets in Oaxaca are also a foodie fantasy with everything from fresh fruits, vegetables, and spices at the Mercado Juarez (there’s Benito, again) to the massive food hall that is the Mercado 20 de Noviembre right across the street from it.
+Here you can get anything from full meals to a simply perfect cup of hot chocolate (made with milk or with water) accompanied by a light round bun that’s a bit like a brioche and perfect for dipping into the hot chocolate.